-Congratulations to our Bronze and Silver Duke of Edinburgh trainees for completing their practice expedition in the Peak District in March.
+Congratulations to our Bronze and Silver Duke of Edinburgh trainees of 2017 for completing their practice expedition in the Peak District in March.
 The young people completed two days of intensive campcraft and navigation days before embarking on their independent walks around Mam Tor and up Kinder Scout.

 Further to this they also completed their assessed expeditions in July up in the Lake District, in sight of Scafell Pike – the highest mountain in England.
 They navigated their way around the Lake District while being assessed as a team on their walking and camp craft skills.

 If you are not already a regular member of Shadwell Basin and you are interested in DofE please contact Will on: 020 7481 4210 to express your interest or by email on: mailto:firstname.lastname@example.org

 Please arrive at 1.30pm where we will explain how the awards structure will work and whats involved.
 You will also be able to register to eDofE which is the system used to monitor and evidence your DofE journey.